 If you lost weight for your wedding, are currently losing weight for your wedding, or plan to lose weight for your wedding, I get it.
 The pressure is immense, and it is so difficult to opt out.

-Ultimately, you have to make the choice that is best for you, but please know this: You don’t have to change your body to be a beautiful bride.
-You don’t have to lose weight to be worthy of your wedding dress and hundreds of photographs.
+Ultimately, you have to make the choice that is best for you, but please know this: You don't have to change your body to be a beautiful bride.
+You don't have to lose weight to be worthy of your wedding dress and professional photographs.
 You can get married exactly the way you look right now, and the end result will still be the same.

 Your wedding is a celebration of the love between you and another person, and that will always be more important than your dress size.